 So before you disregard Stoicism completely for being cold, too rational, or lacking humanity, let me debunk some of the most common myths about it.

 Stoicism Means Conformism

-Stoicism is also commonly seen as a conformist philosophy.
+Stoicism is commonly seen as a conformist philosophy.
 That misconception is probably based on the fact that one of Stoicism’s main precepts is accepting everyday situations instead of fighting them.